When Employment Ends: Layoffs, Job Termination, Firing, Resignations

 Employee Termination from an IT Perspective

-Firing an employee can be a dirty job, but the IT department must help do it.
-It is necessary to involve IT in the employee termination process because a former employee who still has access to a company's network and proprietary corporate data is a security threat.
-Find out why and how the IT department needs to be involved in the termination...
+Firing an employee can be a thankless job, but the IT department must help.
+You need to restrict access to the company's information - before you terminate employment - to guard the safety an integrity of your data and information.
+Find out why and how the IT department needs to be involved in the termination.